alanbright/alog4js/README.md

 [npm-url]: https://npmjs.org/package/alog4js

-This is a wrappers of the [log4js-node](https://github.com/log4js-node/log4js-node), and we only add an init function for layout setting.
+This is a wrappers of the [log4js-node](https://github.com/log4js-node/log4js-node), and we add functions for dynamic layout setting.

 The init function parameter is an Array of domain list, and the domain list only need to set the top level